 Pom Pon – A routine combining dance with the use of pom pons for at least 80% of the routine.

 Production – This category may be entered ONLY in Line division and must have a minimum of 20 performers.
-The time limit for this category is 6 minutes.

 Song and Dance – A routine that combines dancing and singing.
 This is a vocal routine…lead vocals may not be lip synched and may have back up vocal accompaniment only.
 We will provide two handheld, wireless microphones.
 No personal/studio microphones, headsets, etc. will be permitted.

 Tap – A routine utilizing tap technique and must be performed with tap shoes only.

 Vocal – (Advanced Level Only) A performance of any type of vocal presentation.
 Accompaniment must be pre-recorded.
 (No lead vocals may be recorded; backup voices only will be permitted).
 We will provide two handheld, wireless microphones.
 No personal/studio microphones, headsets, etc. will be permitted to be hooked into the sound system.

 All Star Dance Alliance Competitions will present the following overall awards at their final showdown (Battle, Big Show, No Limits, etc.) at National Championships…

 (4) Victory Cups – These will be awarded in the Advanced Level to the overall highest scoring routine in the Petite (8 & Under), Junior (9-11), Teen (12-14) and Senior (15-19) age divisions.

 (2) Grand Line Champions – These will be awarded to the 1st place scoring Grand Line in the 11 & Under and 12 & Over divisions.

 (2) Premier Cups – These will be awarded in the Intermediate Level to the overall highest scoring routine in the 11 & Under and 12 & Over age divisions.